 Use Conditional Weights

-Substrate provides a mechanism known as transaction weighting to quantify the resources consumed while executing a transaction.
+Substrate provides a mechanism known as to quantify the resources consumed while executing a transaction.
 Typically, we use the weight functions returned from our benchmarking for this.
 But Substrate also allow us to apply a totally different weight function based on certain condition.
 We will walk through an example in this guide.
 Once defined, it can be used directly in your pallet, written as such:

 #[pallet::weight(Conditional(\<your condition\>)